Facebook will soon announce specific plans for its cryptocurrency, i.e., Libra crypto. What exactly does this mean for the crypto world?

 Why does Libra lose partners?

 Since its launch, the Libra project has faced significant pressure from regulators.
 This, of course, does not like the idea of a global currency in the hands of a private company.
-In the fall of 2019, they even escaped from government messages to members of the Libra Association to drop the project.
+In the fall of 2019, they even escaped from government messages to the Libra Association members to drop the project.

 In 2019, VISA and MasterCard, the two strategic partners, broke away from the great Libra players.
 Vodafone is the latest in a series of global companies leaving Facebook.
 Speaking to Vodafone revealed the following:

 “From the outset, we argued that Vodafone’s goal is to really help people who can’t hold bank accounts and people who don’t want to use banks.
-We remain fully focused on achieving our goal, and we believe that we will succeed if we move our focus to the (mobile financial platform) M-Pesa. ”
+We remain fully focused on achieving our goal, and we believe that we will succeed if we move our focus to the (mobile financial platform) M-Pesa.”

 M-Pesa is a relatively successful startup, which is especially popular in Eastern and Southern Africa.